15 Nov Our very own Jason Nichol is featured in the For The Record Podcast

-Post Love, “Heal, Empower, Love”, and Objections to CBD
+Post Love, “Restore, Empower, Love”, and Objections to Organic Hemp

-From the same partnership, Post Love is born, and Jason tells the story of how a client from Saving Face and his and Brooke’s dedication to organic living turned the light bulb on for Jason to combine CBD and arnica and create a product that goes with Post Love’s mantra of “Heal, Empower, Love”.
+From the same partnership, Post Love is born, and Jason tells the story of how a client from Saving Face and his and Brooke’s dedication to organic living turned the light bulb on for Jason to combine Organic Hemp and arnica and create a product that goes with Post Love’s mantra of “Restpre, Empower, Love”.

-Post Love’s plant-based product Faded is designed to heal and heal fast.
+Post Love’s plant-based product Faded is designed to restore and restore fast.
 “We’re trying to empower people to go out there and do better so that they can themselves go out and empower others…”, Jason says.
 He then continues to say that Post Love is created to give and not make profit.
 Money goes to charity and that’s the “love” part of the mantra.

-When asked how he handles objections to CBD, he explains that education is the key.
+When asked how he handles objections to Organic Hemp, he explains that education is the key.
 Not everyone knows that a certain level of THC can be used for medical purposes and that industrial hemp is different from marijuana.

 Never Stop Learning (and Unlearning) and Do Self-Care First